 The flight controller helps in the maneuvering operations and also it provides Auto level function.
 The accelerometer and gyroscope sensor in the Flight controller processes the signals from the receiver and gives the output to the ESC.
 The Pixhawk 2.4.8 Flight controller board which is PX4 32-bit autopilot is used in the drone as it has inbuilt firmware.
 The features of this Flight controller board are much easier for calibration.
 Here the mission plan can be made using the software “Q Ground control Daily”.
 Pixhawk flight controller is a flexible autopilot hardware design based on the so-called project for the academic, hobby and developer communities.
 Pixhawk autopilot is applied to control flight modes, drone stability and handles all attitude estimation, inertial navigation, and failsafe monitoring for the drone.
 It receives data from internal sensors, the external GPS module and the external compass module, in-flight dynamics.
 Pixhawk outputs telemetry data to the 3DR Link network and sends control commands to drone’s four motors via the electronic speed controllers.
 Pixhawk communicates with drone onboard computer and ground control stations via the MAVLink telemetry protocol.

 It weighs about 1.5 kg itself or 1.8 kg with GoPro camera and Solo Gimbal.
-The drone has a flight time of about 25 minutes or 20 minutes with the 420 g maximum payload.
+The drone has a flight time of about 25 or 20 min with the 420 g maximum payload.
 All sensor data from the drone can be wirelessly transmitted to a ground station PC either running Windows or Linux.

 Table-5: Basic components of two (Pixhawk and MultiWii) flight controllers